 StaxUP Storage Supports Heroes for Hazel

 StaxUP Storage of Southern California is based in San Diego and it is our mission to help those in our community live fuller, better lives.
-Recently we supported the Leukemia and Lymphoma Society of San Diego and Hawaii through Heroes for Hazel, a group organized around a brave little girl’s fight against cancer.
-Below her story is told by the society’s Woman of the Year, Nicole Matthews.
+In 2017, we supported the Leukemia and Lymphoma Society of San Diego and Hawaii through Heroes for Hazel, a group organized around a brave little girl’s fight against cancer.
+Below her story is told by Nicole Matthews.

 Her name is Hazel, and when she was a typical 9-month old, learning to crawl and explore, the doctors took some blood during a well-baby check-up.
 Within hours of getting the results back, Hazel and her family were admitted to Rady Children’s Hospital in San Diego.
 The next day, Hazel had her first bone marrow test and sadly it showed she had leukemia.